The Mergers & Acquisitions Review: Saudi Arabia

 - a reduction in employees' salaries in parallel with a reduction in their working hours; and

-- putting employees on unpaid leave as an exceptional measure due to the lockdown and the financial impact of covid-19.
+- putting employees on unpaid leave as an exceptional measure because of the lockdown and the financial impact of covid-19.

 Most of the above measures were exceptional and implemented to support businesses in Saudi Arabia while also protecting Saudi and non-Saudi employees.